3DDengineer/SpotifyPlaylistToJSON/README.md

 ## License
-This project is licensed under the GNU something somehting i can't remember licesne idc what you do with it tbh
+This project is licensed under the GNU something somehting i can't remember licence idc what you do with it tbh

 ## Contributing
 do whatever you want idc